 (Image credit: Future)

 As with your console and mantelpiece, your coffee table can be a source of festive cheer with a sprinkle of baubles, winter berries, and sparkly candle holders.
-This Set of 4 Silver Antique-Effect Tea Light Holders at Wayfair will give off a warm glow while adding extra sparkle to your baubles.
+This Set of 4 Silver Antique-Effect Tea Light Holders at Wayfair will give off a warm glow while being a low-lift Christmas decorating idea to add a little extra sparkle to your baubles and your space.

 When it comes to decorating your home for Christmas, do whatever will make you happy — whether that be an all-out maximalist display in every corner of your home, or a pared-back minimalist approach.

-Christmas is a feeling as much as it is a season, and your Christmas decorating ideas will feed that warm and joyful feeling — make them personal, characterful, and playful.
+Christmas is a feeling as much as a season, and your Christmas decorating ideas will feed that warm and joyful feeling — make them personal, characterful, and playful.

 If you're looking for some more inspiration, with burgundy being the color of the season, designers share tips on how to style a burgundy Christmas tree this year.